 The second type are the loteos populares or asentamientos.
 Although less widely documented and discussed compared to the villas, this is the larger universe of consolidating and consolidated informal settlements.
 Usually subdivided to a plan and lots sold off to would-be residents the loteos are located in the intermediate and peripheral rings of the city.
 Loteos were generally developed as low cost subdivisions for self-building.
 Asentamientos were invasions (like Villas), the primary difference being that they were more peropheral and were laid out in a more regular block form.
-Lots are larger and allow for horizontal expansion such that second storeys are less common than in many LAHN cities.
+Lots are larger and allow for horizontal expansion such that second stories are less common than in many LAHN cities.
 See the LAHN housing chapter by Mercedes Di Virgilio for detailed account of the Buenos Aires case.
 Also compare the differences on the EXCEL data sheets (Databases pages).

-Although not one of the LAHN cities, several photos of consolidated settlement from the city of Neuquen are also shown below.
+Although not one of the LAHN cities, several photos of consolidated asentamiento from the city of Neuquen are also shown below.

 Additional images from Neuquen.